semerriam/census-peculiarities/README.md

 To understand the differences between the original census counts, states' department of corrections counts, and the ammended counts for states that reallocate prisoner residences to addresses before incarceration.

+Guiding Questions: Why are there gaps between the U.S. Census and DOC population counts for incarcerated facilities?
+How pervasive is this issue?

+Questions to Answer:
+* How often do these gaps occur?
+* How large are the discrepancies between the Census and DOC Numbers?
+* Where is the breakdown in process?
+* Are there specific facility types that more often have these issues such as the size, location, demographics of a facility?
+* What is the effect?
+* Who is harmed?

 ## Project notes
 ### Notebooks